tony-rsa/tony-rsa/README.md

 - 👋 Hi, I’m Thonifho Muhali (23)
-- 👀 I’m interested in Cloud Computing and Mechine Learning.
+- 👀 I’m interested in Cloud Computing and Machine Learning.
 - 🌱 I’m currently a student at WeThinkCode learning Software Development.
 - 💞️ I’m looking to collaborate on anything, feel free to contact me.
 - 📫 How to reach me: